-Kellie North is an award-winning photographer and visual artist with a deep desire to connect to nature, to her audience and to herself.
-Kellie plays with texture, light, movement and nature, to create evocative, figurative images, which are connected to the sub conscious and are deeply engaging.
+"I am a visual artist with a deep desire to connect to nature, to my audience and to myself.
+I play with nature, movement, light and texture, to create evocative, figurative images, which are connected to the subconscious".

 Read More Here